The Registration Process

 These are the Accreditation Committee and the Assessment Committee.

-The Accreditation Committee assesses, reviews, scrutinises, examines and investigates the academic qualifications of applicants for registration as registered engineers.
+Firstly, the Accreditation Committee assesses, reviews, scrutinizes, examines and investigates the academic qualifications of applicants for registration as registered engineers.
+If successful, the application is sent to the Assessment Committee.

 The Assessment Committee reviews the engineering work done by applicants and assesses the practical engineering experience, proficiency and competency of the applicant and makes recommendations to the Board with regard to the area of competency in which the applicant can be registered.